mnvbp/mnvbp/README.md

 - 💞️ I’m looking to collaborate on: research projects
 - 📫 How to reach me:  manavbindeshparikh@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am left-eye dominant but right-handed ... it makes playing sports difficult
+- ⚡ Fun fact: I am left-eye dominant but right-handed ... it makes sports difficult

 <!---
 mnvbp/mnvbp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.